aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 <details>
 <summary>Learn more: What is a buildspec file?</summary>
-In this workshop, we created an <a href="https://aws.amazon.com/codepipeline/">AWS CodePipeline</a> stage that calls <a href="https://aws.amazon.com/codebuild/">AWS CodeBuild</a>, which is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
+In this workshop, we created an <a href="https://aws.amazon.com/codepipeline/">AWS CodePipeline</a> stage that calls <a href="https://aws.amazon.com/codebuild/">AWS CodeBuild</a>, [AWS CodePipeline](https://aws.amazon.com/codepipeline/) which is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.

 AWS CodeBuild uses a definition file called a buildspec yaml file.
 The contents of the buildspec will determine what AWS actions CodeBuild should perform.
 The key parts of the buildspec are Environment Variables, Phases, and Artifacts.
 See <a href="http://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html">Build Specification Reference for AWS CodeBuild</a>.
 </details>